The Clery Act

 - What is the University of Northern Colorado's Clery Geography?

-The Clery Act requires universities to disclose crime statistics that occur on their Clery geography, which includes: (1) on campus property including residence halls, (2) public property surrounding the campus, (3) non campus property which includes buildings for recognized student organizations.
+The Clery Act requires universities to disclose crime statistics that occur on their Clery geography, which includes: (1) on campus property including residence halls and extended campus locations, (2) public property surrounding the campus, (3) non campus property which includes off campus classrooms and buildings for recognized student organizations.

 - Where should I report a crime?